Reasons Why You Need a Hammock Camping Sleeping Pad for Your next Hammock Camping Trip

 Self-Inflating Sleeping Pads

-If you’re looking for a firm mattress to use in your hammock, a self-inflating sleeping pad is a great option.
-The open-cell foam within the pad is flexible enough to mold to both your hammock and your body yet firm enough to provide support.
-You can add to the firmness of your sleeping pad with additional breaths of air into it.
+If you’re looking for a firm mattress to line your hammock, a self-inflating sleeping pad is a great option.
+The open-cell foam within the pad is flexible enough to mold to your hammock and body yet firm enough to provide support.
+You can add to the firmness of your sleeping pad by blowing additional breaths of air into it.
 Self-inflating sleeping pads have some of the highest R-values.
 Don’t forget that not all sleeping pads are made for hammocking!

 Inflatable Sleeping Pads

-One of the best sleeping pads for a hammock is an inflatable sleeping pad.
-You can easily adjust the amount of air inside the pad to fit comfortably in your hammock.
+An inflatable sleeping pad is one of the best hammock sleeping pads.
+You can easily adjust the air inside the air pad to fit comfortably in your hammock.
 Air mats are known for their small packed size.
 They are lightweight and fold up to fit easily inside a backpack.
-The negative side of an inflatable sleeping pad is that it will require repairs to be useful if damaged.
-Many campers bring a small field repair kit on their camping trips, in case if this happens.
+The negative side of an inflatable sleeping pad is that it is prone to leaks.
+If this happens, a small field repair kit will be useful.

 Foam Pads